mcandar/TextPipe/README.md

 textnorm = TextPipe(documents = data["Content"],keys = data["Article_Id"])
 ```

-Note that only two arguments needed; documents itself and their identifier keys.
-Now specify the functions you want to apply on the dataset to create a pipeline:
+Note that only two arguments needed; *documents* and their *identifier keys*.
+Now specify the functions you want to apply on the dataset to create a pipeline, *either on documents (list of strings) or words (individual strings)*.

 ```
 textnorm.apply_docs(lambda x: punc.sub(" ",x).lower().split(" ")) # remove punc, lowercase, split into list